Ammara-Haroon/fake-os/README.md

 - The fake operating system tries to simulate the active window effect.
 The app window that is clicked becomes active and is displayed on top of other windows.
 Even the start menu opens up on top of a window if it is the one clicked most recently.
 - Start menu closes when either start button is clicked or any other part of the desktop is clicked.

-## Future Direction
+## Known Issues

-1. The dragging functionality is not as smooth as expected.
+The dragging functionality is not as smooth as expected.
 Strategy needs to be re-examined.

+## Future Goals
-2. Start Menu tabs like applications should open sub-menu which selectable links.
+Start Menu tabs like applications should open sub-menu which selectable links.

+## Change logs

+### 19/03/2024 - Added operating system wallaper, taskbar and start menu

+### 22/03/2024 - Added gallery and tic-tac-toe app

+### 19/03/2024
+- Added Currency Converter app
+- Added maximise and minimise functionality to app windows
+- Added dragging ability to app windows

+### 30/03/2024 - Changed app theme to match windows styling

+### 01/04/2024 - Improved apps
+- Removed windows alert and replaced it with an overlay component indicating victory or tie in tic-tac-toe
+- Added thumbnails to gallery app

+### 12/05/2024 - Fixed input cursor focus in Currency Converter

+## Challenges
+Styling and arranging dynamically created HTML elements has been challenging.
+Adding a simple HTML element and adding correct classes and id was a cumbersome task.